Learning Nonlinear Functions Using Regularized Greedy Forest: Regularized Greedy Forest

-Since the initial weights of new leaf nodes set in Line \ref{line:doO} are approximately optimal at the moment, it is not necessary to perform weight correction in every iteration, which is relatively expensive.
-We found that correcting the weights every time $k$ new leaf nodes are added works well.
-The interval between fully-corrective updates $k$ was fixed to 100 in our experiments.
+Since the initial weights of new leaf nodes set in Line \ref{line:search} are approximately optimal at the moment, it is not necessary to perform weight correction in every iteration, which is relatively expensive.
+Based on the preliminary experiments using synthesized data, we found that correcting the weights every time $k$ new leaf nodes are added works well.
+Obviously, $k$'s setting (the interval between fully-corrective updates) should not be extreme -- if $k$ is extremely large, it would be equivalent to doing fully-corrective update just once in the end and would lose the benefit of the interleaving approach; if $k$ is extremely small (e.g., $k=1$), it would slow down training.
+Empirically, as long as $k$ is not an extreme value, the choice of $k$ is not crucial.
+Therefore, we simply fixed $k$ to 100 in all of our experiments including the competitions we won, described later.